Fears and Phobias

 Hypnotherapy helps us to learn new patterns of behaviour, such as being more relaxed and calm, which can help overcome ‘specific’ phobias very quickly.

-A specific phobia can be overcome in 4 sessions, while a complex phobia affecting more aspects of your life can take longer to effectively treat.
+A specific phobia can be overcome in 4 sessions, while a complex fear or phobia affecting more aspects of your life can take longer to effectively treat.

 Testimonials